murchandamus/bips/bip-update-process.md

 ### Specification

-New BIPs may be accepted with the following licenses.
 Each new BIP must identify at least one acceptable license in its preamble.
-The License header in the preamble must be placed after the Created header.
-Each license must be referenced by their respective abbreviation given below.
+Licenses must be referenced per their respective [SPDX License identifier](https://spdx.org/licenses).
+New BIPs may be accepted with the licenses described below.

 For example, a preamble might include the following License header: